Asbestos in buildings

 These products started appearing in the early 1900’s.
-However, from after the second world war, from the 1950’s until 1999, asbestos products were used in the majority of buildings in the UK.
+However, from after the second world war, from the 1950’s until the 1970’s, asbestos products were used in the majority of properties in the UK.

 Many asbestos products that were installed are still present today, despite the fact we have been removing asbestos for 40 years.

-In the UK, the law on asbestos (Control of Asbestos Regulations 2012) makes it mandatory for all commercial premises built prior to 1999 to hold an asbestos register or survey.
+In the UK, the law on asbestos (Control of Asbestos Regulations 2012) makes it mandatory for all commercial premises built prior to 1999 to hold an asbestos management plan.

 Managing any asbestos in buildings

-Any asbestos in buildings must be managed and re-inspected on a regular basis, or at least annually.
+Any asbestos in buildings must be managed and re-inspected on a regular basis, or at least annually according to HSE Guidance.

 And any pre 2000 build property (domestic or commercial) which is being refurbished, by law must have a more detailed ‘refurbishment/demolition asbestos survey‘.

-As a general rule, asbestos in commercial and domestic buildings and property is most likely to be in those constructed between the 1950’s and 1980’s.
+As a general rule, asbestos in commercial and domestic properties is most likely to be in those constructed between the 1950’s and the early 1980’s.